Our primary distribution channel is NuGet with two packages:

 Alternatively, source and binary downloads are available on the project download page.

 An experimental assembly to support Json.NET is also available (in source form only); see the serialization guide for more information.

 See the "Building and testing" section in the developer guide for instructions on building Noda Time from source.

-As of release 1.1, there are two builds of Noda Time: the desktop version and the Portable Class Library version.
+From release 1.1 onwards, there are two builds of Noda Time: the desktop version and the Portable Class Library version.